bailey27/cppcryptfs/INSTALL.md

 There is no installation program for cppcryptfs.
 You will need to copy cppcryptfs.exe (e.g. C:\\git\\cppcryptfs\\x64\\Release\\cppcryptfs.exe) to some directory in your path or onto your desktop.

-A 32-bit build should work.
-However, it has not been tested in a while.

 Whenever Dokany releases a new version, they install their header (include) and library files in a path that has the Dokany version number in its name.
 Therefore, if cppcryptfs gets behind the current Dokany version, even a minor one, then you will need to change the include and library paths in the cppcryptfs Visual Studio project.